agroal/pgagroal/doc/ARCHITECTURE.md

 to the main `pgagroal` process after a new connection has been created.
 This is necessary since the socket descriptor needs to be available to subsequent client and hence processes.

+The management interface use Unix Domain Socket for communication.

 The management interface is defined in [management.h](../src/include/management.h).
 The management interface uses its own protocol which always consist of a header